wp-plugins/adaptive-images/readme.txt

  5. Check in the `/wp-contents/cache` directory to see the `/adaptive-images` directory and its contents.
 This is where the resized images are kept and cached by default.

-Do not test with a normal desktop browser!
-A usual browser will simply be served the original images without them being resized at all.
-This is the whole idea: serving each device the image sizes which are appropriate for it.
+You may test with a normal desktop browser but only of the computer screen size falls under at least on of the specified breakpoints!

  = Stuff to keep in mind =